peterwalkley/SE4AdminTool/README.md

 ## Pre-Release Version
 A windows pre release version of the GUI version can be downloaded from <https://github.com/peterwalkley/SE4AdminTool/releases/download/0.1-beta/TFA.SE4.Administrator_0.0.1-SNAPSHOT.exe>.
 This will install the GUI and a java runtime environment for the application.
 Before using the GUI for the first time you will need to set up properties files for your own servers.
-Use the supplied config.properties file as a template and create a file for each server you wish to administer.
+Use the supplied `config.properties` file as a template and create a file for each server you wish to administer.
 You can open connections to multiple servers at the same time.
 Each will appear in its own application tab.

 ## Developer Usage

-No compiled version is provided as yet:
 - Use the `mvn clean install` command to build
 - Run with the provided batch file:   `seadmin.bat myserver.properties`
 - if you want logging to a file, re-direct as usual: `seadmin.bat myserver.properties* > myserver.log`